wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > [!important]
 > **Question: What is an Availability zone?**
-> <br> With in a region, you have availability zones.
+> <br> Within a region, you have availability zones.
 Azure availability zones are physically and logically separated datacenters with their own independent power source, network, and cooling.
 Formula availability zone = data centre 1 + data centre 2 + data centre n

 > [!important]